supabase/embeddings-generator/README.md

 A GitHub Action that converts your markdown files into embeddings and stores them in your Postgres/Supabase database, allowing you to perform vector similarity search inside your documentation and website.

+This action is a companion to the [`headless-vector-search`](https://github.com/supabase/headless-vector-search) repo, which is used to store and retrieve the embeddings using [OpenAI](https://openai.com) and [Supabase](https://supabase.com).

 ## Usage

-This action is a companion to the [`headless-vector-search`](https://github.com/supabase/headless-vector-search) repo, which is used to store and retrieve the embeddings using [OpenAI](https://openai.com) and [Supabase](https://supabase.com).
+You can find this action on the [GitHub Marketplace](https://github.com/marketplace/actions/supabase-embeddings-generator).

 In your knowledge base repository, create a new action called `.github/workflows/generate_embeddings.yml` with the following content: